-"Tennessee Flat Top Box,” slang for an acoustic guitar, was written by Johnny Cash and revived over 25 years later by his talented daughter Rosanne.
-It's a special and rare case in country annals, where a good composition by a legend becomes immortal in the hands of their child.
+"Tennessee Flat Top Box," which is slang for an acoustic guitar, was written by country music icon Johnny Cash and revived over 25 years later by his daughter Rosanne.
+It's a special and rare case in country annals, where an excellent composition by a legend becomes greater in the hands of their child.

 A Johnny Cash Original

-Columbia Records issued the elder Cash’s version as a single in December 1961.
+Columbia Records issued the Man in Black's version as a single in December 1961.
 The song is about the Texas equivalent of Johnny B. Goode— a young boy talented enough to dominate his local bar scene and woo young women far and wide.
-He disappears for a while, with his throngs of female fans seeing him next on a national television broadcast.
+He disappears for a while, with his throngs of female fans "from there to Austin" seeing him next on a national television broadcast.
 While the lyrics were a product of the times, the galloping acoustic accompaniment sounds more like an old traditional tune.
-Apparently, Rosanne Cash thought it was a public domain song, uncovered by someone like Carl Sandburg in decades past, not one of her father's best nods to his guitar-picking forebears.
+In fact, Rosanne Cash thought it was a public domain song, uncovered by someone like Carl Sandburg in decades past, not one of her father's best nods to his guitar-picking forebears.

 Twenty-six years later, the songwriter's daughter gave it new life.
 Rosanne Cash and her producer, then-husband Rodney Crowell, cut a version for 1987 album King's Record Shop.
-It became the third of four consecutive chart-topping singles off Rosanne's most critically-acclaimed album.
+It became the third of four consecutive chart-topping singles off one of Rosanne's most critically-acclaimed albums.

 After Rosanne's version topped the Billboard charts in Feb.
 1988, her father took out an ad in the magazine, applauding his once-estranged daughter for taking one of his overlooked compositions to new heights.